bebhuvan/dumpster-garden/content/landfill/war-and-peace.md

 As the story picks up pace, you can see the full spectrum of the human condition from love, loss, hatred, envy, greed, stupidity, to gluttony on full and vivid display.
 Strangely, I could relate to a lot of these human foibles.
 Two examples come to mind.

-The first was was a beautiful display of friendship:
+I chapter 14, there's a beautiful display of friendship:

 > ‘Oh, my dear count, money, money, money – how much trouble it causes in this world!’ said the countess.
 ‘But I do need it very much.’
 >